Authored by: Jenny Chao with Victoria Rigby Delmon

 - Bus stations where the developer follows municipal specifications for layout as well as developing space for other commercial revenue-generating activities (see Tamil Nadu example).

-The PPPIRC is also a library of PPP legal frameworks from around the world – a helpful resource for city governments unfamiliar with developing PPPs.
+The PPPLRC is also a library of PPP legal frameworks from around the world – a helpful resource for city governments unfamiliar with developing PPPs.
 Transaction costs for procuring PPPs can be high, and municipalities have not always sought transaction support for project design or followed good practice in competitive bidding.
 Again, Asia can share lessons learned in implementing PPPs; PPP laws for Cambodia, Laos and Mongolia are all collated on this page.

-The PPPIRC seeks to provide curated materials and selects good practice precedents from a wider pool.
-To provide feedback on projects, what has worked and not worked, and lessons learned or case studies that can be included in the lessons learned section, please contact: email@example.com.
+The PPPLRC seeks to provide curated materials and selects good practice precedents from a wider pool.
+To provide feedback on projects, what has worked and not worked, and lessons learned or case studies that can be included in the lessons learned section, please contact: firstname.lastname@example.org.